pegasus-isi/pegasus/doc/sphinx/running-workflows.rst

 Pegasus can be broadly setup to run workflows in the following configurations

--  **Shared File System**
+-  **Condor Pool Without a shared filesystem**

-   This setup applies to where the head node and the worker nodes of a cluster share a filesystem.
-Compute jobs in the workflow run in a directory on the shared filesystem.
+   This setup applies to a condor pool where the worker nodes making up a condor pool don't share a filesystem.
+All data IO is achieved using Condor File IO.
+This is a special case of the non shared filesystem setup, where instead of using pegasus-transfer to transfer input and output data, Condor File IO is used.
+This is the **default** data staging configuration in Pegasus.

 -  **NonShared FileSystem**